Neural network parametrized level sets for image segmentation: Algorithm

-In order to minimize the one-layer parametrized Chan–Vese functional, defined in \autoref{eq:paraChanVese_l}, which is highly non-convex with respect to the parameters $(c_\mult),(\vec{a}_k,{\bf W}_k,\vec{b}_k)_{k=1}^m$ an appropriate initialization of the network parameters is required.
-This initialization is obtained through a learning process, which is based on two main steps: \begin{itemize} \item \textbf{Step 1:} Train a neural network to generate an initial network structure for parametrization $(c_\mult),(\vec{a}_k,{\bf W}_k,\vec{b}_k)_{k=1}^m$ (\autoref{alg:nn-train}).
+\\ In order to minimize the one layer network parametrized Chan–Vese functional, defined in \autoref{eq:paraChanVese_l}, which is highly non convex with respect to the parameters $(c_\mult),(\vec{a}_k,{\bf W}_k,\vec{b}_k)_{k=1}^m$ an appropriate initialization of the network parameters is required.
+This initialization is obtained through a learning process, which consists of two steps: \begin{itemize} \item \textbf{Step 1:} Train a neural network to generate an initial network structure for parametrization $(c_\mult),(\vec{a}_k,{\bf W}_k,\vec{b}_k)_{k=1}^m$ (\autoref{alg:nn-train}).
 The basic learning framework is summarized in \autoref{fig:train}.
-The training, validation and testing procedure is summarized in \autoref{alg:nn-train}. \item \textbf{Step 2:} After training, the optimized network parameters initialize the evolution of the level-set functions, which is driven by stochastic optimization of the network parameters to minimize the parametrized Chan–Vese functional $\mathrm{CV}^{\mathrm{LS}}_{\tt f,\ve}$ (see \autoref{alg:paraCV}). \end{itemize}
+The training, validation and testing procedure is summarized in \autoref{alg:nn-train}. \item \textbf{Step 2:} After training, the optimized network parameters initialize the evolution of the level set functions, which is driven by stochastic optimization of the network parameters to minimize the parametrized Chan–Vese functional $\mathrm{CV}^{\mathrm{LS}}_{\tt f,\ve}$ (see \autoref{alg:paraCV}). \end{itemize}